 The Dialectical Behaviour Therapy (DBT) Diploma Course begins by outlining what DBT is, why and how it was developed (including a little about its creator, Marsha M Linehan), and how it is used.
 From this foundational knowledge, you’ll quickly gain an understanding of the therapy and the benefits of learning and using DBT Skills.

 Taking you step-by-step through DBT’s modular treatment program, you’ll learn how and why it is structured in the way it is, along with the various issues that Dialectical Behaviour Therapy can alleviate.
-Part of this explanation will take you through the four stages that you can go through when learning DBT.
+Part of this explanation will take you through the four stages that you can go through when undergoing DBT training.

 You’ll learn some of the general guidelines and goals of undertaking DBT.
 You’ll discover the ways in which Dialectical Behaviour Therapy differs to other forms of therapy and how it can be added to other wellness programs.
 The course also highlights some issues to consider when learning about this therapy.